HyperRogue: Hyperbolic geometry

 The world of HyperRogue is characterized by its non-Euclidean geometry, precisely hyperbolic geometry; this affects many aspects of the game.

 Basic gameplay.
-The player can use the negative curvature to escape situations which would be impossible to escape in a similar game in the Euclidean grid.
-Specifically, any monster following the player will get farther and farther behind unless directly behind the player; this is because following an equidistant to a specific path takes longer than following the original path.
+The player can take advantage of the negatively curved space to escape situations which would be impossible to escape in a similar game in a Euclidean grid.
+Specifically, any monster following the player will get further and further behind unless directly behind the player; this is because following an equidistant to a specific path takes longer than following the original path.

 Art.
 The game is displayed in the Poincaré disk model by default; it is also possible to select other projections from the special modes menu.
 The graphics are inspired by the art of M. C. Escher, particularly the Circle Limit series using hyperbolic geometry.

 Balance.
 One property of hyperbolic geometry is that the amount of cells in distance at most d from the starting point is exponential in d; there are centillions of cells in distance 1000 from the starting point.
-This makes the world of HyperRogue practically infinite.
+This makes the world of HyperRogue substantially bigger than Euclidean space.
 The traditional RPG formula of getting stronger by collecting equipment had to be changed, in order to prevent grinding strategies from being effective.
 New lands and magical powers are unlocked by collecting treasures, but on the other hand, the amount of monsters spawning depends on the number of treasures collected in the given land, thus making it impossible to grind indefinitely.

 Quest design.
-Many challenges in the game would be trivial in a Euclidean world but are made difficult by the exponential expansion of the hyperbolic plane.
-At the same time, other challenges would be practically impossible in Euclidean but are relatively easy in the hyperbolic world.
-Getting to the center of a moderately sized circle and returning to where you were before are two examples of tasks that are almost impossible in hyperbolic geometry, while both are much easier in Euclidean geometry.
+Many challenges in the game would be trivial in a Euclidean world, but are made harder by the exponential expansion of the hyperbolic plane.
+At the same time, other challenges would be practically impossible in Euclidean, but are relatively easy in the hyperbolic world.
+Getting to the center of a moderately sized circle and returning to where you were prior are two examples of tasks that are almost impossible in hyperbolic geometry, while both are much easier in Euclidean geometry.

 Level design.
-Obstacles and other objects in the game world use shapes which are impossible in Euclidean geometry, such as infinite trees, equidistants and horocycles, and straight lines which never cross.
-There is also one land that relies on the holonomy of hyperbolic geometry: when the player returns to a tile after making a few steps, the world has rotated around the player.
+Obstacles and other objects in the game world use shapes that are impossible in Euclidean geometry, like infinite trees, equidistants and horocycles, and straight lines which never cross.
+There is also one land that relies on the holonomy of hyperbolic geometry: when the player returns to a tile after making a few steps in a closed loop, the world has rotated around the player.

 The in-game tutorial allows the player to learn about hyperbolic geometry and the game's basic mechanics.

 Release

-The first version of HyperRogue was created in November 2011, and contained only a single land and very simple monsters.
+The first version of HyperRogue, then named Hyperbolic Rogue, was created in November 2011, and contained only a single land and very simple monsters.
 A new version was made in March 2012 for the Seven Day Roguelike Challenge, with more lands and the introduction of magical orbs.
 In January 2015, HyperRogue was released on Steam.

 Version 12.0, released in June 2021, added support for virtual reality through SteamVR.